Utah LLC Annual Report (2025 Guide)

 • Entity Name: Enter your LLC name (including “LLC” or other designator)

 Prepare a check payable to the “State of Utah” for the $18 filing fee.
-Mail to the Division of Corporations at PO Box 146705, Salt Lake City, UT 84114.
+Mail to:

 Note: If you need to make changes to your LLC’s Registered Agent, Primary Business Address, or the names of your LLC Members or Managers, you will also need to complete a Registration Information Change Form (download it here).
 There’s no additional charge to file this form with your Annual Report.